TUBAF-IfI-LiaScript/VL_EingebetteteSysteme/14_ADC.md

     // Detect end-of-conversion
     while (ADCSRA & (1<<ADSC));

-    // Reading register "ADCW" takes care of how to read ADCL and ADCH. wADC = ADCW;
+    wADC = ADCW;

     // The offset of 324.31 could be wrong.
 It is just an indication.